-Cell service at Mount Rainier: Safety improvement or obnoxious intrusion?
+Cellphone service at Mount Rainier: Safety improvement or obnoxious intrusion?

 “The inner part of me just says peace and quiet and the beauty is all we need,” Spears said.
 “But cellphone use kind of drives us now, so it’s kind of what everybody is on all the time, including myself, so as much as I’d like to say peace and quiet there’s also part of me that wants reception.”

-Park officials say they are required by federal law to consider all telecommunications proposals on park lands.
+Park officials say they are required by federal law to consider all telecommunications proposals on parklands.

 “We can certainly see both sides of it at the park.
 It’s a complicated issue,” said Tracy Swartout, park deputy superintendent.
 “My belief is that it will improve safety on the whole.”